Limitations of E-Graph Intersection

 Ideally, we would want the intersection of two e-graphs to represent all equalities that are true in both e-graphs.
 Unfortunately, there’s no way to guarantee this with a finite e-graph, as shown in this paper.
 Take for example E_1 = \{ a = b \} and E_2 = \{f(a) = a, f(b) = b, g(a) = g(b)\}.
 The e-graphs look like this:

 The intersection of E_1 and E_2 is the infinite set E_3 = \{ g(f^n(a)) = g(f^n(b)) | n \geq 1\}.
 However, this isn’t finitely representable in the e-graph because it can no longer rely on the cycle f(a) = a.
 If we tried, we would end up with terms f(f(a)) = g(f(b)), g(f(f(a))) = g(f(f(b))), and so on in the egraph.
+In fact, egraph intersection is easy to implement in egglog.
+Here I’ve implemented this example and shown that the resulting intersected egraph does, in fact, grow each iteration finding these equalities.

 Since computing the intersection is infeasible, the e-graph intersection paper mentioned above calculates it for a set of important terms I. The intersection can be calculated simply by checking every possible pair of equalities between terms in I. In fact, the optimal algorithm for computing the intersection is still quadratic in the size of I